min69u/Reforestation/README.md

-## I finally bought the limited edition Thesaurus that I've always wanted.
-When I opened it, all the pages were blank.
-## I have no words to describe how angry I am.
+## As I get older, I think of all the people I lost along the way.
+Maybe a career as a tour guide wasn't such a good idea.